 Another fantastic thing about the Koreans that is interesting to know aside from saying Happy Birthday in Korean is the birthday hit.
 In Korean, they call it 생일빵 (saeng-il-ppang) where they are allowed to hit the birthday celebrant for luck.
 Younger generations usually do this.

 If you want to learn Korean, you must learn more than just Happy Birthday in Korean.
 You can also check out different blog posts related to the Korean language like Basic Korean Phrases, Greetings in Korean, and even Romantic words and phrases.
 But because you have reached this far on how to say Happy Birthday in Korean, we will treat you even if it is not your birthday yet.
-Go to Ling App and start learning Korean now for free!
+Go to the Ling app and start learning the first 2 units of Korean for free!

-With the Ling app, you will learn not just how to say Happy Birthday in Korean but also a lot of different words and phrases that will help you speak Korean like a native speaker.
-Don’t wait for ages.
+With the Ling app, you will learn not just how to say happy birthday in Korean, but also a lot of different words and phrases that will help you speak Korean with the locals without feeling anxious or scared.
+Don’t wait any longer.
 Start learning the Korean language now!